Everything you Need to Know About Saffron

 A big part of Rumi Spice's mission is to provide consumers with not only the highest grade in spices, but with a totally transparent supply chain.
 With Rumi Spice you're getting 100% saffron, 100% of the time.

-If you are interested in trying high quality Afghan saffron for yourself, we recommend sampling a 0.5 gram, but if you already know you love this traditional spice, stock up with a 2.0 jar.
+If you are interested in trying high quality Afghan saffron for yourself, we recommend starting out with a 0.5 gram jar, but if you already know you love the bold, rich flavor of this premium spice, stock up with a 1-ounce tin.

-If you have any more questions about saffron, please feel free to contact us or drop us a line on Facebook, Twitter or Instagram.
+If you have any more questions about saffron, please feel free to contact us or drop us a line on Facebook or Instagram.